Inheriting A House 101

-Inheriting a home can be a very complex business.
-Depending on how you came to be in possession of the home (whether it’s paid for, and whether or not you have any co-owners), there could be many potential next steps from which to choose.
+Inheriting a house can bring some very complex challenges.
+Depending on how you came into possession of the home (whether it’s paid for, and whether you have any co-owners), there could be many potential next steps from which to choose.

-It might not seem like it matters, but there is actually a big difference in how an inherited house in Florida should be handled based upon how exactly it became yours.
+It might not seem like it matters, but there is actually a big difference in how an inherited house should be handled based upon how exactly it became yours.

-If you were given the house by deed, this means you were appointed the “remainderman” for the deceased’s estate, and when they passed, the house moved into your hands.
-There is no need to go through probate proceedings, and if you do choose to sell, you should have no issue, as your name will be on the title.
+If you were given the house by deed, you were likely appointed the “remainderman” for the deceased’s estate, and the house moved into your hands when they passed.
+There is no need to go through probate proceedings, and—if you do choose to sell—you should have no issue, as your name will be on the title.

 If your loved one died with them listed as the sole property owner but left you the house in their will, you’ll need to go through probate proceedings in order to move the title into your name officially.
 This means if you want to sell the home, you’ll need to complete that process first, which can sometimes take a few months.